veggiemonk/awesome-docker/README.md

 - [Practical Guide about Docker Commands in Spanish](https://github.com/brunocascio/docker-espanol) This spanish guide contains the use of basic docker commands with real life examples.
 - [Practical Introduction to Container Terminology](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/) The landscape for container technologies is larger than just docker.
 Without a good handle on the terminology, It can be difficult to grasp the key differences between docker and (pick your favorites, CRI-O, rkt, lxc/lxd) or understand what the Open Container Initiative is doing to standardize container technology.
 - [The Docker Handbook](https://docker.farhan.info) An open-source book that teaches you the fundamentals, best practices and some intermediate Docker functionalities.
 The book is hosted on [fhsinchy/the-docker-handbook](https://github.com/fhsinchy/the-docker-handbook) and the projects are hosted on [fhsinchy/docker-handbook-projects](https://github.com/fhsinchy/docker-handbook-projects) repository.
+- [Docker Certification](https://intellipaat.com/docker-training-course/) will help you to will Learn Docker containerization, running Docker containers, Image creation, Dockerfile, Docker orchestration, security best practices, and more through hands-on projects and case studies and helps to clear Docker Certified Associate.

 **Cheatsheets** by